juliangut/negotiate/README.md

 Middleware requires a list of scopes with a name.
 Negotiation will take place in the middleware

-* If everything goes well request will have an attribute with a `\Jgut\Negotiate\Provider`
+* If everything goes well request will have an attribute with a `\Jgut\Negotiate\Provider` object
 * If negotiation raises an error then
-  * A 415 response will be returned if Content-Type header negotiation failed
+  * A 415 response will be returned if Content-Type header negotiation fails
-  * A 406 response will be returned in any other case
+  * A 406 response will be returned if any other negotiation fails

 ## Contributing